LoopNav: Benchmarking Spatial Consistency in World Models: Experiment Settings and Results

 \subsubsection{DIAMOND Settings}

-DIAMOND is a diffusion-based world model.
+DIAMOND \citep{diamond} is a diffusion-based world model built upon the UNet architecture \citep{unet}.
+It generates video frames autoregressively, conditioning on both past observations and actions, allowing it to model complex temporal dynamics in sequential decision-making environments.
+In its original design, DIAMOND is used as part of a model-based reinforcement learning pipeline, where the learned world model is used to train an RL agent and evaluated on the Atari 100k benchmark.
+And in CS:GO branch, DIAMOND also exhibits extraordinary ability to modeling dynamics.
 We follow the \texttt{CS:GO} configuration and focus solely on training the world model, omitting the reinforcement learning (RL) agent training phase.
 For the observation space, following the default settings of the CS:GO branch in DIAMOND, we first resize the input images from $640 \times 360$ to $320 \times 180$, and then further downscale them to $64\times36$.
 Diffusion is performed on the $64\times36$ images, and an additional upsampler is trained to reconstruct the images back to $320 \times 180$.

 For the action space, we adopt VPT-style camera quantization with a maximum value of 0.1 and a bin size of 0.02, resulting in 11 discrete bins for both yaw and pitch.
 Combined with forward and jump actions, the total action dimension is 24.
 The training hyperparameters are summarized in Table \ref{table:diamond}.